orff/OpenClockStandard/README.md

 # OpenClockStandard
 an open clock standard for clock designs.
-For use on multiple software and hardware projects.
+For use on multiple software and [hardware projects](https://github.com/sqfmi/Watchy).

-Format is supported exported from the clock application [clockology for iOS & MacOS](https://clockologyapp.com/) to make the designs portable to other projects.
+Format is supported in the clock editing application [clockology for iOS & MacOS](https://clockologyapp.com/) to make the designs portable to other projects.
 Other uses might be for [widgets](https://widgetyapp.com/), dashboards, etc.

 ## Layout